GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 If the Option 1 voting fails, Option 2 goes into effect, described later.

 In our sim, we'll assume Option 1 passes about 75% of the time by default (normal distribution), with 25% going to Option 2.
-This value will of course be tunable in the appropriate parameter file.
+This value will, of course, be tunable in the appropriate parameter file.

 Let's look at Option 1 first.